Hell in a Cell (2009): Aftermath

+Raw

 On the following episode of Raw, John Cena challenged Randy Orton to one final rematch for the WWE Championship at Bragging Rights, this time as a 60-minute Iron Man match.
 Orton accepted on two conditions: if Cena lost, he would leave Raw and that the match would be anything goes.

+Future

 The 2009 Hell in a Cell event was the inaugural event of an annual gimmick pay-per-view for WWE, generally held in October—the only exceptions being the September 2018 event, the June 2021 event, and the June 2022 event.
 This inaugural event would be the only Hell in a Cell to feature ECW as the brand was disbanded in February 2010.
 The event would be discontinued after the 2022 event and replaced by what was to be a revival of King of the Ring in 2023, rebranded as "King and Queen of the Ring", but that was changed to Night of Champions, in turn reviving Night of Champions.

+This was the only Hell in a Cell event held before the original World Tag Team Championship was deactivated in August 2010 in favor of the WWE Tag Team Championship; since WrestleMania 25 in April, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the only Hell in a Cell event held before the original WWE Women's Championship was deactivated in September 2010 in favor of the WWE Divas Championship.